JuanLiOHRI/Abbreviated-Smell-Test-PD/README.md

 ## Code files

+__Important:__ This project used TestGardener version 3.2.6.
+TestGardener has had a major update recently (version 3.3.3) which includes various changes that are incompatible with code here.
+We will update the code here to accomodate the changes, but until that completes, please use TestGardener version 3.2.6 to run this code.

 1. `1.
 Tables, distributions, ROCs.qmd`
    1. Code for
       - Table 1: demographic and diagnostic characteristics of the 3 cohorts